 Neuropsychology is a leading branch of brain science that studies how the structure and function of the brain relates to specific cognitive (thinking) and psychological (emotional) processes.

 Pate’s use of neuropsychology to guide our brain injury rehabilitation has been ground-breaking.
 We believe it plays a critical role in rehabilitation as many medical problems may improve shortly after injuries yet cognitive and emotional changes can continue to interfere with activities.

 After a brain injury, many important skills like memory, critical thinking and judgment can be affected.
 Every brain injury is different and can result in a range of symptoms that have a unique impact to the individual and their family.

-Our goal is to understand how an individual’s specific injury affects their thinking and behavior, and apply this knowledge in their treatment plan.
-We begin with an initial neuropsychological assessment and observe the patient carefully after admission to modify treatment as needed.
-Important information from family and friends often also helps shape the treatment program to build upon the patient’s prior skills and preferences.
+Their goal is to understand how an individual’s specific injury affects their thinking and behavior, and apply this knowledge in their treatment plan.

 For many patients, neuropsychological testing is performed so Pate doctors can learn more about the individual’s level of function.
 This critical evaluation helps identify an individual’s strengths and weaknesses in brain functioning to guide treatment recommendations.
 This testing can last a few hours to a full day.